Evaluation of Flow Paths due to Leakages of Flammable Liquids by the SPH Method: Application to Real Engines 2020-01-1111

 A new implicit algorithm was developed to make the simulations faster.
 Preliminary tests on representative mock-ups of existing shields have been performed to characterize the accuracy of the simulation and to help to determine the best numerical set-up.
 Visualizations by CCD camera of different leakages by variation of fluid, mass flow, localisation (…) have been applied to generate a large experimental data base.
 Simulation results have been compared.

-Finally, simulations on a real engine have been completed and results have been analysed with the help of immersive visualization.
+Finally, simulations on a real engine have been completed and results have been analysed with the help of immersive visualisation.

 Frederic Ravet, Nathan Dabert, Simon Ameye, David Greif, Jens Cornelis, Markus Ihmsen